leinapr/Node_Project/README.md

 ### Cart Page
 The Cart Page provides essential e-commerce functionalities for managing selected products before checkout.
 Key features include:
-* Add Products: Items added from the shop are displayed in the cart for review.
+* **Add Products**: Items added from the shop are displayed in the cart for review.
-* Remove Products: Users can remove unwanted items from the cart.
+* **Remove Products**: Users can remove unwanted items from the cart.
-* Update Quantities: Adjust the quantity of each product directly within the cart.
+* **Update Quantities**: Adjust the quantity of each product directly within the cart.
-* Apply Promo Codes: Users can enter a valid promotional code to receive discounts on their total purchase.
+* **Apply Promo Code (DISCOUNT10)**: Users can enter a valid promotional code to receive discounts on their total purchase.
-* Cart Summary: Displays a detailed breakdown of the cart, including individual item prices, subtotal, discounts, and the final total.
+* **Cart Summary**: Displays a breakdown of the cart, including individual item prices, subtotal, discounts, and the final total.

 ---